pandorabots-admin/docs/pages/related-articles.md

 ### Continuing the Conversation

 Once an anonymous end-user `client_name` has been provided, your application should use this client\_name in subsequent talk interactions \(either Anonymous Talk or Talk to Bot API will work\).
-Any predicates created in conversation with your bot will be associated with this new `client_name` and will persist indefinitely until overwritten.
+Any predicates created in conversation with your bot will be associated with this new Pandorabots generated `client_name` and will persist indefinitely until overwritten.

 Your application can save this `client_name` as an anonymous end-user either in a cookie, as a local variable in your application, or other mechanisms developed in your application.